 We at Atticus are a law firm, which means we can provide advice on filling out your application and finding the right lawyer for your case.
 To get help today, fill out our free 2-minute disability benefits quiz.

 After you apply, The SSA will review your application to confirm that you meet the technical requirements for SSDI or SSI.
 Your state’s Disability Determination Services (DDS) will work to verify that you’re eligible medically.
-As part of this process, you may need to do a phone interview with the SSA or visit a DDS doctor for a quick consultative exam.

 This may all sound simple, but the wait for a decision is six months on average, as of early 2023.